Syn4z/TMPS-Labs/reports/Lab2Report.md

 ### Creational Patterns
 #### Singleton
-This code ensures that there is only one instance of the `Customer` class, and you can retrieve that instance using the `GetInstance` method.
+This code ensures that there is only one instance of the `Customer` class, and I can retrieve that instance using the `GetInstance` method.
 This makes it a Singleton design pattern implementation.
 The use of a mutex ensures thread safety when accessing and modifying the list of instances, making it safe for use in a multi-threaded environment.
 ```
 Customer* Customer::GetInstance(const std::string& name, int age)
 {